drstearns/tutorials/src/deploy2do/index.md

 cat ~/.ssh/id_rsa.pub | xclip -selection c
 ```

-After you paste in the contents of the file, enter a name in the second box that describes the computer you are currently using (e.g., "Laptop" or "Home PC").
+After you paste the contents of the file, enter a name in the second box that describes the computer you are currently using (e.g., "Laptop" or "Home PC").
 Since the private key will remain on this computer only, you should use something that identifies this particular computer.

 You can add multiple SSH keys to your account, one for each computer you use.
 When you create a droplet, you can add all of the registered public keys to the new droplet, so that you can connect to it from any of your computers.